Parker Pillsbury: Life

-Pillsbury's dislike of slavery led him into active writing and lecturing for the abolitionist movement and other progressive social reform issues.
+Pillsbury's hostility to slavery led him into active writing and lecturing for the abolitionist movement and other progressive social reform issues.
 He became a lecturing agent for the New Hampshire, Massachusetts, and American antislavery societies, and held these posts for over two decades.
 He edited the Concord (N.H.)
 Herald of Freedom in 1840, and again in 1845 and 1846.
 In 1854, he served as an emissary from the American Anti-Slavery Society to Great Britain.
 He stayed with the surgeon John Estlin and his abolitionist daughter Mary Estlin.
 Both John and Mary became involved in Pillsbury's problematic correspondence with the British activist Louis Chamerovzow.

 Pillsbury lectured widely on abolition and social reform, often in the company of fellow abolitionist Stephen Symonds Foster.
 He earned a reputation for successfully dealing with hostile crowds through non-resistance tactics.
 His support for non-resistance led to service on the executive committee of the New Hampshire Non-Resistance Society.
-Consequently, Pillsbury was not an active supporter of the Union war effort.
-However, he did applaud Lincoln's Emancipation Proclamation and defended the actions of John Brown after the raid on Harpers Ferry.
-He was a supporter of the abolitionist Radical Democracy Party, which challenged Lincoln from the left during the 1864 presidential election.
+Consequently, Pillsbury was not an active supporter of the Union (American Civil War) effort.
+However, he defended the actions of John Brown after the raid on Harper's Ferry, and he applauded Lincoln's Emancipation Proclamation.
+He was a supporter of the abolitionist Radical Democratic Party, which challenged Lincoln during the 1864 presidential election.
 However, the party refused to endorse some of his more radical proposals regarding black suffrage and land redistribution for freed slaves.

 In 1865, Pillsbury broke with longtime associate William Lloyd Garrison over the need for continued activity by the American Anti-Slavery Society.
 He edited the National Anti-Slavery Standard in 1866.

 Pillsbury helped to draft the constitution of the feminist American Equal Rights Association in 1865, and served as vice-president of the New Hampshire Woman Suffrage Association.
 With feminist Elizabeth Cady Stanton, Pillsbury served as co-editor for the women's rights newsletter The Revolution, founded in 1868.

 Pillsbury completed his abolition memoirs, Acts of the Anti-Slavery Apostles, in 1883.

 His nephew, Albert E. Pillsbury, drafted the bylaws of the NAACP.